nihofm/volren/README.md

 # VolRen

-Simple, yet fast OpenGL-based volume path-tracer.
+Simple, yet fast OpenGL-based volume path tracer.
 Supports volumes in isolation lit by a environment map while employing NEE, MIS, RR and a fast volume tracking algorithm published in [Ray Tracing Gems 2](https://link.springer.com/chapter/10.1007/978-1-4842-7185-8_43).
 Volumes may be animated and read from OpenVDB, NanoVDB, DICOM or serialized dense or sparse grids.
 Also supports simple emission and LUT-based transfer functions.

 Example rendering of the [Disney cloud](https://www.disneyanimation.com/resources/clouds/) dataset: